Frederick, Hereditary Prince of Denmark

 Frederick, Hereditary Prince of Denmark (Frederik; 11 October 1753 – 7 December 1805) was heir presumptive to the thrones of Denmark and Norway.
 He was the only surviving son of King Frederick V and his second wife, Juliana Maria of Braunschweig-Wolfenbüttel.
+Even though he was the Regent by title for his brother Christian VII, his mother Juliana was the real de facto ruler of the Danish realm, who controlled, managed and held the real powers over the realm while he only held the official title.

 After the fall of Johann Friedrich Struensee in 1772, Hereditary Prince Frederick was installed as regent, acting on behalf of his half-brother, King Christian VII, who was mentally unstable.
 After the coup of 1784, when the king's son Crown Prince Frederick took power and regency, he was left without influence at the court.

 Life

 Early life

 Miniature portrait of Prince Frederick as a child by Christopher Foltmar, c.
 1760.

 Frederick was born at Christiansborg Palace in Copenhagen on 11 October 1753.
 To provide for his future position, at the age of 3 he was elected coadjutor in the Prince-Bishopric of Lübeck.
 This meant that in time he would succeed the Prince-Bishop then in office, Frederick August.
 This plan had to be abandoned, however, and Frederick stayed in Denmark as a junior member of the royal family.